 Catch a fleeting glimpse of her as she soaks in the sun behind dark shades on a courtyard bench at 1575 Crossroads of the World.
 Built in 1936 to look like an ocean liner with a rotating globe on top, the building’s appearance is pure decadence as featured in L.A.
 Confidential.
 But wait, the elusive heroine is already gone, leaving just a whiff of her sultry scent.

 Follow her trail up to the historical Egyptian Theater where the American Cinematheque holds its Annual Film Noir Festival.
-Just a stroll away at Musso and Frank’s guests soak up a real life noir moment in the legendary restaurant’s ultimate noir ambience.
+Just a stroll away at Musso and Frank’s guests soak up a real-life noir moment in the legendary restaurant’s ultimate noir ambiance.
 It’s here where Raymond Chandler wrote ‘The Big Sleep.’

 Ok, enough of Hollywood.
 What about downtown, Bunker Hill and Chinatown?

 ‘Just say the word babe and we’ll get you there’.
 The imaginary noir heroine seems to anticipate your every whim and desire.
 Beneath the kitsch and tourist bustle, Chinatown is a vibrant maze, where paranoia and potential betrayal lurk at every corner.
 The atmosphere is memorialized in the first classical Neo-Noir, Roman Polansky’s Chinatown with Faye Dunaway.